-The outline of the remainder of this paper is as follows: In Section \ref{sec:prelim} we fix our notation and review some definitions and constructions from category theory and categorical algebra that are crucial for our work.
-Section \ref{sec:seqopalg} provides a self-contained summary of the theory of colored operads and their algebras.
-Most of these results are well-known to experts in this field, however they often appear scattered throughout the literature or are proven under certain assumptions, e.g.\ for uncolored operads, that are too restrictive for our purpose.
-We therefore decided to include a concise summary of the relevant techniques from colored operad theory.
-Hopefully this will be very useful for readers without an operadic background to understand and follow the arguments and constructions in our paper.
+The outline of the remainder of this paper is as follows: In Section \ref{sec:prelim} we briefly recall some definitions and constructions from the theory of colored operads and their algebras.
 In Section \ref{sec:QFToperads} we construct and study our family of colored operads $\O_{\ovr{\CC}}$, where $\ovr{\CC}$ is an orthogonal category.
 In particular, we provide two different constructions of $\O_{\ovr{\CC}}$, a direct definition and a presentation by generators and relations.
-We then prove that the category $\Alg(\O_{\ovr{\CC}})$ of algebras over $\O_{\ovr{\CC}}$ is canonically isomorphic to the category of quantum field theories on $\ovr{\CC}$.
-Moreover, we provide concrete examples of orthogonal categories $\ovr{\CC}$ that are relevant for algebraic quantum field theory.
+We then prove that the category $\Alg_{\O_{\ovr{\CC}}}$ of algebras over $\O_{\ovr{\CC}}$ is the category of quantum field theories on $\ovr{\CC}$.
+We shall also provide concrete examples of orthogonal categories $\ovr{\CC}$ that are relevant for algebraic quantum field theory.
 In Section \ref{sec:QFTadjunctions} we study in detail the properties of the adjunctions \eqref{eqn:introadjunction} that are induced by orthogonal functors $F : \ovr{\CC}\to\ovr{\DD}$.
-We show that these include physically very interesting constructions such as time-slicification and local-to-global extensions of quantum field theories.
+We show that these include interesting constructions such as time-slicification and local-to-global extensions.
 In Section \ref{sec:QFTconstructions} we compare our operadic local-to-global extension to Fredenhagen's universal algebra construction, which is given by left Kan extension of the functor underlying a quantum field theory.
 The general result is that, whenever the left Kan extension yields a $\perp$-commutative functor, then it coincides with our operadic construction.
 We shall provide examples when this is the case, but also counterexamples for which Fredenhagen's construction yields a functor that is not $\perp$-commutative.